sdss/presquish/README.rst

 presquish
 ==============================

-suiqshes fps layouts so their wok projections are 3d grid perfect
+squishes fps layouts so their wok projections are 3d grid perfect

 |travis| |coveralls| |docs|